gitbush/tenant_share/readme.md

 ## Note to testers of this site

-To test the functionality of this application, you will need to create both a Landlord and a Tenant account.
-Put yourself in the shoes of both types of users to simulate the intended use case for both the Landlord and Tenant.
+Testing the functionality of this site can be a little complicated at first.
+For testing you need to put yourself in the shoes of both types of users to simulate the intended use case for both the Landlord and Tenant.

-Easiest way to achieve this is to open a standard browser window for one type of user and an ingognito window for the other.
+You will need to create both a Landlord and a Tenant account.
+The best way to achieve this is to open a standard browser window for one type of user and an ingognito window for the other.
+The easiest approach is to first add a 'Tenant' account in the first followed by a 'Landlord' account in the ingognito window and follow the prompts.

 [![Build Status](https://travis-ci.org/gitbush/tenant_share.svg?branch=master)](https://travis-ci.org/gitbush/tenant_share)